 - Start up the Logi Report Server for which you have not enabled Cluster.

 - Sign in to its Server Console.

 - On the system toolbar, navigate to Administration > Configuration > Cluster > Configuration.

 - In the Cluster Name text box, type a name for the cluster.
 You can either make the server join an existing cluster or specify a new cluster name to build another cluster.

 Logi Report automatically generates a cluster member ID for the server.
 You can find it via the property cluster.member.id in the server.properties file in

 <install_root>\bin.
 You should not change the auto generated cluster member ID in a Logi Report Server Cluster, because distributed storage uses the member ID to recognize on which clustered server it stores the physical files.

 - Go to the Administration > Configuration > Server DB > System DB/Realm DB/Profiling DB page.

 - Configure the databases to make sure they point to the database that the server will use.
-For more information, see Configuring the Server Database.
+For more information, see Configuring Server Databases for Server Metadata.